Scandit: History

 In the same month, SAP announced their new SAP Warehouse Operator app for the Apple iPhone will include the Scandit barcode scanning SDK.
 Scandit technology had previously been included in SAP Fiori for SAP S/4HANA too.

 In March 2022, Scandit was ranked as one of the 100 most promising B2B retail tech companies in the world by CB Insights.
 A few months later, Scandit was named as one of Switzerland's ten most valuable startups after achieving unicorn status.

 In July 2022 the Scandit Barcode Scanner SDK (including MatrixScan) was made available on the Pega Marketplace for use in AI-powered decisioning and workflow automation projects.

+Scandit made its first acquisition in August 2024 to advance its shelf intelligence solution, ShelfView.
+MarketLab, a Polish image recognition and AI company who specialized in the retail industry was acquired and integrated into Scandit's business.
+The addition of MarketLab, whose focus was on fixed cameras, complemented Scandit's robot and smart device approach to gathering shelf insights for retailers.

+In June 2025, it was announced that the world's largest retailer, Walmart, has deployed Scandit since 2022 to empower its 1.3m store associates with advanced barcode scanning and augmented reality to optimize multiple workflows and increase operational efficiencies.

 Products

 Scandit's core capabilities include software-based barcode scanning, ID scanning and text recognition functionality.
 Scandit describes their product and support ecosystem as the ‘Smart Data Capture platform’.